A static theory of promises: Promises versus obligations

+This is a reasonable explanation of what may happen when issuing an obligation and it explains why obligations seem to be complex entities or events from the perspective of promises.

-\begin{enumerate} \item If a future promise (e.g. the promise to feed the cat in the future) is in fact a deception then this is falsified the necessity of a relationship between promises and obligations.
-In other words, all promises cannot be obligations because some promises can be deceptions and these cannot be understood as such.
+\item If a future promise (e.g. the promise to feed the cat in the future) is in fact a deception then this falsifies the necessity of a relationship between promises and obligations.
+In other words, all intentions occurring as apparent intentions in promises cannot be induced obligations because some promises can be deceptions and these cannot be (easily) understood as induced obligations.